omrijsharon/RL_modules/README.md

 6. Get the chosen action in a one hot representation.

 #### To make our lives easier, I coded the Action module:
-An Action object is like a numpy.array or a torch.tensor tailored for reinforcement learning.
+An Action object is like a numpy.array or a torch.tensor specially tailored for reinforcement learning.

 Just convert the output of the Policy network to an Action by:
 ```